-The fish community for the watercourse has been provided in Appendix H to provide context for fish habitat value and was obtained from the OMNRF (OMNR, 2012).
-Generally, the watercourse to Baxter Creek supports sport and bait fish species that prefer cold and warm water thermal regimes.
-Cumulatively, 11 fish species have been documented in the lake and are composed of the following families; Catostomidae, Cottidae, Cyprinidae, Gasterosteidae, Salmonidae.
+Generally, the Baxter Creek watershed supports a diverse fish community composed of sport and bait fish species that prefer cold and warm water thermal regimes.
+Cumulatively, 11 fish species have been documented in the watershed and are composed of the following families; Catostomidae, Cottidae, Cyprinidae, Gasterosteidae, Salmonidae (OMNR, 2012).
+(Appendix H).
 GHD fish sampling results coincide with the literature review of species found within the watercourse.
-The fish community found in watercourse to Baxter Creek are common and widely distributed throughout southern Ontario (Appendix H).
+The fish community observed within the study area are common and widely distributed throughout southern Ontario.